INHA Policy and Action – IRELAND

 In December 2013 the National Neonatal Transport Programme extended the service to operate 24 hours a day Monday to Friday.
 A patient information leaflet was published in conjunction with the launch of the service.

-The following short film was made by the INHA for World Prematurity Day 2014 to highlight the need for the Retro-Transport Service.
+The following short film was made by the INHA for World Prematurity Day 2014 to highlight the need to expand the existing service to include a Retro-Transport Service.

 You can download a patient information leaflet by CLICKING HERE or on the image above.

-PATIENT ADVOCATE WITH THE NATIONAL TRANSPORT MEDICINE PROGRAMME
+PATIENT COLLABORATOR WITH THE NATIONAL TRANSPORT MEDICINE PROGRAMME

-In July 2013, the INHA were invited to join the National Transport Medicine Programme.
+In July 2013, the INHA were invited to join the National Transport Medicine Programme as patient collaborator.

 The primary objective of the National Transport Medicine Programme (NTMP) is to establish a comprehensive Retrieval/Transfer system for seriously ill babies, children and adults throughout Ireland.
 It is about getting the right patient, to the right care, in the right condition, in the right time and involves the timely Retrieval/Transfer of critically ill or severely injured patients by an appropriately trained and skilled team of health professionals.